Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Cross-Section and Implication on Relic Density

 where ionization rate of bound states is

-The binding energy $E_\mathrm{B}$ determines the relative strength of ionization rate.
-For the decays of ground state, it can be regarded as annihilation cross-section with different wavefunction overlap
+The binding energy $E_\mathrm{B}$ determines the relative strength of the ionization rate.
+The annihilation decay is responsible for the decay of the bound state where we replace the Sommerfeld factor by the squared of bound state wave-function

+The Eq.~\eqref{eqn:decay} is only valid at the s-wave dominated case, since the conservation of angular momentum forbids the p-wave decay process.
+Instead, the only allowed decay channel is $4\phi$ process $\mathcal{B}\rightarrow\phi\phi\phi\phi$,

-The Boltzmann equation in Eq.~\ref{eqn:Boltzmann} can be numerically solved in terms of cross section in Eq.~\ref{eqn:cross-section}.
-We show in Fig.~\ref{fig:FigRelic} the correct relic density $\Omega h^2=0.11$ in space ($m_{\chi}-\alpha$) and $(m_{\chi}-A_{\kappa})$ including both signals and constraints respectively.
-In both of them, we can obtain the correct relic density in blue lines where initial condition on reheating is $r_{\mathrm{inf}}=1$.
-To show the deviation of parameter space, we consider different values of $r_{\mathrm{inf}}=10^{-1},10^{1}$ with purple and yellow lines.
-In the top panel of Fig.~\ref{fig:FigRelic}, we find larger $r_{\mathrm{inf}}$ requires larger interaction strength $\alpha$.
-This is mainly because large $r_{\mathrm{inf}}$ induces large effective Hubble parameter.
-In order to realize freeze-out, larger annihilation cross section is required which favors larger $\alpha$.
-It can be summarized as follows: the colder hidden sector is, the smaller $\alpha$ is required.
-In the bottom panel of Fig.~\ref{fig:FigRelic}, there are three additional dashed line for correct relic density.
-They have the same magnitude of $A_{\kappa}$ with solid lines.
-But the sign of $A_{\kappa}$ are negative for dashed ones and positive for solid ones.
-It is shown that positive $A_{\kappa}$ does not affect relic density to a large extent, since cross-section is almost determined by $\alpha$ and $m_{\chi}$.
-For negative $A_{\kappa}$, the cancellation between $A_{\kappa}$ and $m_{\chi}$ will make the cross-section smaller than the required one.
-As a result, light dark matter is favored to compensate the cancellation effect.
+The Boltzmann equation in Eq.~\eqref{eqn:Boltzmann} can be numerically solved for the cross section in Eq.~\eqref{eqn:cross-section} to obtain DM relic density.
+In Fig.~\ref{fig:FigRelic}, we give the solid lines which satisfy correct relic density, constraints from various experiments are also presented.
+We can obtain the correct relic density in blue lines where the initial condition on reheating is $r_{\mathrm{inf}}=1$.
+To show the deviation of parameter space, we also consider different values of $r_{\mathrm{inf}}=10^{-1},10^{1}$ with purple and orange lines.
+In the bottom panel, we find larger $r_{\mathrm{inf}}$ requires larger interaction strength $\alpha$ and is ruled out by CMB constraint.
+Large $r_{\mathrm{inf}}$ induces a large effective Hubble parameter to obtain correct relic density, a larger annihilation cross-section is required that favors larger $\alpha$.
+The panel on the top left shows that positive $A_{\kappa}$ does not affect relic density to a large extent, since cross-section is almost the function of $\alpha$ and $m_{\chi}$.
+For negative $A_{\kappa}$ on the top right panel, the cancellation between $A_{\kappa}$ and $m_{\chi}$ will make the cross-section smaller than the required one.
+As a result, light DM compensates for the cancellation effect.
 When negative $A_{\kappa}$ becomes smaller than $m_{\chi}$, it will be the same as positive $A_{\kappa}$.
-We should mention that if the cancellation is sizeable, we must consider the p-wave annihilation cross section.
-We will leave it in the future work.
+In addition, the CMB constraint rules out the $r_{\mathrm{inf}}$ larger than $10$ for the positive $A_{\kappa}$.
+While negative $A_{\kappa}$ scenario almost does not have a viable parameter space after implementing the CMB and the BBN constraints.